Solving Letter Scramble Puzzles with DuckDB

 Cleaning Up

-Most of the time, you don't have to clean up after running a simple DuckDB script: you simply close the in-memory database session, which takes care of the cleanup.
+Most of the time, you don't have to clean up after running a simple DuckDB script: simply closing the in-memory database session takes care of the cleanup.
 However, it's worth pointing out that macros in DuckDB are persisted and this can get in the way – e.g., when copying the database into a DuckLake:

 ATTACH 'ducklake:metadata.ducklake' AS my_ducklake;